jameshenegan/perplexity-clone/README.md

 ### **General Information About Life Insurance**

-1. What is life insurance, and why do I need it?
+1. What is life insurance?
+2. Why do I need life insurance?
-2. How does life insurance work?
+3. How does life insurance work?
-3. What are the different types of life insurance policies?
+4. What are the different types of life insurance policies?
-4. How is life insurance different from other types of insurance?
+5. How is life insurance different from other types of insurance?
-5. Can I have more than one life insurance policy?
+6. Can I have more than one life insurance policy?

 ### **Choosing the Right Policy**